Myriam Boulos: Artistic career

-She is currently part of The Gemini Collective alongside illustrator Michele Standjofski (1960, Beirut) and psychologist Laura-Joy Boulos (1989, Beirut).
+She is currently part of The Gemini Collective, alongside illustrator Michele Standjofski (1960, Beirut) and psychologist Laura-Joy Boulos (1989, Beirut).
 In addition to photography, Boulos collaborates on and is a co-founder of the Beirut-based bilingual feminist magazine Al Hayya.

 Awards

-She was the recipient of the Byblos Bank Award for Photography (Purple Lens Award) in 2014.
+Boulos was the recipient of the Byblos Bank Award for Photography (Purple Lens Award) in 2014.
 Her first solo exhibition took place in 2015.
 She also became a nominee with Magnum Photos in late 2021.